 \subsection{NP-hardness of King \solo}

 \canonicalsequence* \begin{proof} Let $s$ be a clearing sequence.
-Since no VAR-gadget contains the final square, the middle king of each VAR-gadget captures two kings to one side in $s$ and one of the adjacent kings captures one king to the other side.
-It is easy to verify that a capturing sequence $s'$ obtained from $s$ by clearing the VAR-gadgets first is still a clearing sequence.
+Since no VAR gadget contains the final square, the middle king of each VAR gadget captures two kings to one side in $s$ and one of the adjacent kings captures one king to the other side.
+It is easy to verify that a capturing sequence $s'$ obtained from $s$ by clearing the VAR gadgets first is still a clearing sequence.

-For the second property, we first show that after clearing all VAR-gadgets, every output king is now a cut vertex in the resulting capture graph $C'$.
-We denote the original gadget graph by $G$ and the gadget graph after removing all VAR-gadgets by $G'$.
+For the second property, we first show that after clearing all VAR gadgets, every output king is now a cut vertex in the resulting capture graph $C'$.
+We denote the original gadget graph by $G$ and the gadget graph after removing all VAR gadgets by $G'$.
 Note that in $G'$, each gadget except for the 1-TEST has exactly one outgoing edge.
 Consider the output king of some gadget $A$ that is not the 1-TEST.
 If we remove the output king, then gadget $A$ loses its outgoing edge in $G'$.
-We show that gadget $A$ and the 1-TEST-gadget are not connected by an undirected path in $G'$.
-If $A$ is the only neighbor of the 1-TEST-gadget in $G$, then we are done.
-Otherwise, assume that there is an undirected path $P$ from gadget $A$ to the 1-TEST-gadget in $G'$.
+We show that gadget $A$ and the 1-TEST gadget are not connected by an undirected path in $G'$.
+If $A$ is the only neighbor of the 1-TEST gadget in $G$, then we are done.
+Otherwise, assume that there is an undirected path $P$ from gadget $A$ to the 1-TEST gadget in $G'$.
 Following the edges in $P$, each edge is reversed compared to the corresponding edge in $G'$ or non-reversed.
-Since the 1-TEST-gadget has no outgoing edges, the last edge in $P$ is non-reversed.
+Since the 1-TEST gadget has no outgoing edges, the last edge in $P$ is non-reversed.
 Since $A$ has no outgoing edges anymore, the first edge in $P$ is reversed.
 Consider the first time in $P$ where a non-reversed edge follows directly after a reversed edge.
 Let $B$ be the gadget that is shared by both edges.
 But then, $B$ has two outgoing edges, which is a contradiction.
-Thus, there is no undirected path from $A$ to the 1-TEST-gadget in $G'$, and the output king of $A$ is a cut vertex in $C'$.
+Thus, there is no undirected path from $A$ to the 1-TEST gadget in $G'$, and the output king of $A$ is a cut vertex in $C'$.